 There’s plenty of dog-friendly things to do in London.
 While your dog might not be able to join you at many of London’s famous sights, from the Tower of London to the many free museums, consider visiting some or all of these dog-friendly places in London.

-Take in many of London’s most famous sights on a walk along the banks of the Thames.
-Start at the eye-catching Tower Bridge, close to the battlements of the Tower of London.
-Then head along the south side of the river (perhaps detouring by dog-friendly Borough Market, just avoiding busy times, and keeping your dog leashed or carrying them), on past the Globe Theatre and the Tate Modern.
+On the northern banks of the Thames, check out the battlements of the Tower of London, which still looks impressive from outside – it’s huge!
+Then head along the south side of the river (perhaps detouring by dog-friendly Borough Market, dogs allowed on a leash), on past the Globe Theatre and the Tate Modern.
+Take in the public art and city skyline along the way.

-Not far away from Buckingham Palace is Hyde Park, the largest green space in central London, especially when combined with the adjacent Kensington Gardens.
-It’s a beautiful spot to visit with your dog for a walk.
+St James’s Park is just one of the Royal Parks scattered throughout London.
+Not far away is the Hyde Park, the largest green space in central London, especially when combined with the adjacent Kensington Gardens.

 Dogs are allowed off-leash in the majority of the park, although there are some restricted areas.
 In Hyde Park, dogs need to be kept on leash in the Rose Garden and along the edge of Serpentine Lake, plus aren’t allowed in the lake, the Lido swimming area or the Diana, Princess of Wales Memorial Fountain.